danielharrell/open-eyes-lect-2017-18/Open.md

 the abuse of hospitality.
 Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic] Both examples suggest that there are cases of openness to be condemned, where something between inside and outside has broken.
 But what is this something?
-And if it stays intact, in cases of openness to be praised, then why is this not boundary enough to make them closed rather than open?
-Closed enough, at least, to prevent the suitors or corpses in these cases from simply getting in, or more generally to distinguish true openness from mere openness?
+And if it stays intact, in cases of openness to be praised, then why is this not boundary enough to close them?
+Close them enough, at least, to prevent the suitors or corpses in these cases from simply getting in; or more generally distinguish true openness from mere openness?

 <!-- Below should stick with "stay intact" wording.
 Move
 on to corruption.-->

-We can press this question by returning to our own state of being in awareness.
+To press this question, we can return to our own state of being in awareness.
 Our eyes are open, in this sense, as we see through them, to a whole world outside us.
 But this sense is again figurative, and perhaps even false.
 Our eyes